top of page

 What happens during a sound therapy session?

-You’ll lie down comfortably and rest while therapeutic sounds are played around you.
-The session is designed to support relaxation and nervous system regulation, with no effort required from you.
+You’ll lie down comfortably and rest while carefully applied sound is used throughout the session.
+Sessions are designed to support deep relaxation and help the body and mind slow down naturally, with no effort required from you.

 Do I need to talk about anything personal?